All About Barbecue and the Different Types of BBQ

 Barbecue competitions flourish throughout barbecue country, and teams compete for money, maybe, but mainly for the right to say that their barbecue is the best (and, therefore, the only proper way to make it).

 Yes, folks who believe in dry or wet rubs will guard their rub mix with the vigilance of a correctional officer.
-And each of the four basic styles of sauces- vinegar, mustard, light tomato and heavy tomato- all have their staunch supporters, but barbecue is about smoke at its heart.
+Each of the four basic sauce styles—vinegar, mustard, light tomato, and heavy tomato—has staunch supporters, but barbecue is fundamentally about smoke.

 You can have barbecued meat without rubs and sauces, but you can’t have it without smoke.
 So if you’re cooking over high heat, you’re not technically barbecuing.